Wendy-Nam/RenPy-AutoScriptPlugin/README.md

    STORY_CONFIG_PATH = DIR_PATH + "Stories/" + YOUR_OWN_STORY_DIRECTORY + "/"
    ```

-   (Note: If you include any subdirectories in the Stories/ directory, the game will instantly load with the example story configurations I've provided.)
+   (Note: If you include any subdirectories in the `Stories/` directory, the game will instantly load with the example story configurations I've provided.)

-   (How to generate your own API Key : <href>https://openaimaster.com/how-to-get-chatgpt-api-key-free-use-it/</href>)
+   (💡 How to generate your own API Key : <href>https://openaimaster.com/how-to-get-chatgpt-api-key-free-use-it/</href>)

 5. Within any Ren'Py label, use `jump AutoScript` to kick off the text game experience.